 Dasatinib may cause fluid retention.
 Check with your doctor right away if you have a decrease in the amount of urine, noisy or rattling breathing, shortness of breath, swelling of the fingers, hands, feet, or lower legs, troubled breathing at rest, or weight gain.

 dasatinib can cause changes in the heart rhythm, such as a condition called QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
 Check with your doctor right away if you have any symptoms of heart rhythm problems, such as a fast, pounding, or irregular heartbeat.

 Check with your doctor right away if you have the following symptoms: chest discomfort or pain, decreased urine output, fast, irregular, or pounding heartbeat, shortness of breath, swelling of the feet or lower legs, troubled breathing, or unusual tiredness or weakness.
 These could be symptoms of a serious heart problem.

 Using dasatinib may cause headache, muscle or joint pain, skin rash, or unusual tiredness or weakness.
 If these symptoms persist and become worse, check with your doctor.

-dasatinib may increase your risk of having a condition called pulmonary arterial hypertension (high blood pressure in the vessels of your lungs).
+dasatinib may increase your risk of having a condition called pulmonary arterial hypertension (high blood pressure in the lungs).
 This may occur at anytime during treatment with dasatinib.
 Check with your doctor right away if you have the following symptoms: shortness of breath, troubled breathing, tiredness, or swelling all over your body (fluid retention).

-Do not eat grapefruit or drink grapefruit juice while you are using dasatinib.
-Grapefruit and grapefruit juice may change the amount of dasatinib that is absorbed in the body.
+Do not drink grapefruit juice while you are using dasatinib.
+Grapefruit juice may change the amount of medicine that is absorbed in the body.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.